-“Squid Game” Season 2 – predicted release date
+“Squid Game” Season 2 – release date prediction

 Netflix officially announced that “Squid Game” would return for Series 2 back in June.
 At the time, it released a statement from the show’s creator – Hwang Dong-hyuk who was also the writer and executive producer.

 “It took 12 years to bring the first season of “Squid Game” to life last year.
 But it took 12 days for “Squid Game” to become the most popular Netflix series ever.
 As the writer, director and producer of “Squid Game”, a huge shout out to fans around the world.
 Thank you for watching and loving our show.”

 “And now, Gi-hun returns.
 The Front Man returns.
 Season 2 is coming.
 The man in the suit with ddakji might be back.
 You’ll also be introduced to Young-hee’s boyfriend, Cheol-su.
 Join us once more for a whole new round.”

 The statement didn’t give much away about when we can expect to see Season 2.
 However, in an interview with Vanity Fair back in May, Hwang predicted the new series could be out by the end of 2023 or 2024.
 This would line up with the two years it took to film the first season.